pawelgrzybek/pawelgrzybek.com/content/posts/2019-05-25-typescript-interface-vs-type.md

 draft: true
 ---

-I'm not an expert in TypeScript land by any means but I work with it every single day for last few months and I am really enjoying this ride.
+I'm not an expert in a field of TypeScript by any means but I work with it every single day for last few months and I am really enjoying this ride.
 Nonetheless, beneath its straight-forward set of features there are some very confusing ones.
 Should it be an `interface` or `type` alias?
 One of those from later category for newcomers.

 ```ts
 interface DudeInterface {